-Alan Mikhail is an Assistant Professor in the Department of History at Yale University.
+Alan Mikhail is Professor of History at Yale University.
 He is a historian of the early modern Muslim world, the Ottoman Empire, and Egypt whose research and teaching focus mostly on the nature of early modern imperial rule, peasant histories, environmental resource management, and science and medicine.

-His research has been supported by the Council of American Overseas Research Centers, the Andrew W. Mellon Foundation, the Fulbright-Hays Commission, the American Research Center in Egypt, and the Institute of Turkish Studies, and Yale’s MacMillan Center for International and Area Studies.
+His research has been supported by the Council of American Overseas Research Centers, the Andrew W. Mellon Foundation, the Fulbright-Hays Commission, the American Research Center in Egypt, the Institute of Turkish Studies, and Yale’s MacMillan Center for International and Area Studies.

-For more on his research and teaching interests, please see his CV.
+For additional information about his research and teaching, please see his CV.